Your cookie preferences

 Find out more about prepayment meters here.

-The Warm Home Discount is aimed at alleviating financial pressure on those at risk of fuel poverty.
-It takes the form of a rebate on the energy a household uses between October and March, when it's likely to see the highest usage.
+You might be eligible for the Warm Home Discount, which is aimed at alleviating financial pressure on those at risk of fuel poverty.
+It takes the form of an automatic rebate on the energy a household uses between October and March, when it's likely to see the highest usage.
+For the 2024-25 winter season, it's set at £150.

 To learn more, check out our dedicated Warm Home Discount guide, or call the dedicated Warm Home Discount helpline on 0800 030 9322 from 8am to 6pm on Monday to Friday.